 “The current requirements would necessitate a lifetime.”

 “Twenty years?
 We think not.”
-There was silence from the voice for several heartbeats.
+Silence came from the voice for several heartbeats.
 “Five years.
-Including, these preparations.”
+Including these preparations.”

 “Understood.
 I have not forgotten the pact.”

-There was the sound of a great creature drawing in breath.
-The voice spoke, “Of course you have not forgotten the pact Lady Greywand.”
+The sound of a great creature drew in breath.
+The voice boomed, “Of course, you have not forgotten the pact, Lady Greywand.”

-Shelia then notice a previously unseen shade of a large creature surrounding her move slightly.
-It was as if reality itself distorted for a mere moment.
+Sheila noticed a previously unseen shade of a large creature surrounding her.
+It shifted slightly.
+Reality distorted for a mere moment.
 The shadows then shifted back to normalcy.
-Breathing out heavily, she took a step, but silence continued to encompass the area.
+Breathing heavily, she took a step, but silence continued to encompass the area.
 “Something else, Yrioth?”

 The deep voice of Yrioth spoke.
-“That female outwitted an Elkarish?
+“That female outwitted an Elkarrish?
 We like her as a candidate.”

-Shelia glanced at the Broken Sword Tavern over her shoulder.
-Turning back, the sounds of insects and other nightlife returned.
+Sheila glanced at the Broken Sword tavern over her shoulder.
+When she turned back, the sounds of insects and other nightlife returned.
 She looked up at Alastari’s full moon and the multitude of stars without number in the heavens.
-Breathing in smell of fresh seaweed, she said out loud, “I like her as a candidate too.”
+Breathing in the smell of fresh seaweed, she said aloud, “I like her as a candidate, too.”